JiheHe/spatial-modeling-final-project/README.md

 weirdly in the wrong track, which I summarize to the problem of hitting a different local minimum instead of a global minimum.
 So I increased the number of iterations to 1000, and the result became much better.
 Just make sure to reset and try optimizing again if something seems weird continuously!
-**I'm including a folder of screenshots of successful scenearios, "output examples," to showcase the functional output.**
+**NOTE: I'm including a folder of screenshots of successful scenearios, "output examples," to showcase the functional output.**

 Overall, it was a fun project, as I went through variety of optimization functions (some failed, some stayed) and relentlessly pursued the tiny bits of adjustments (additional small constraints) needed here and there,